-While the Niro’s clever hybrid powertrain is new, plenty of other components in the car are found elsewhere in the Kia range and so have been well proven.
+While the Niro’s clever hybrid powertrain is relatively new, plenty of other components in the car are found elsewhere in the Kia range and so have been well proven.
 The Niro also comes with plenty of safety equipment as standard, including autonomous emergency braking and lane-keeping assistance.

 Kia Niro PHEV reliability & problems

 Owners praised the car’s infotainment system (which itself ranked first for user-friendliness), interior, seats, comfortable ride and safety features.
 Only the boot – which some owners thought a bit small – and performance didn’t quite come up to some owners’ expectations.
 Kia as a brand also performed very well in the same survey.

 They include autonomous emergency braking (which can automatically apply the brakes to avoid a collision), adaptive cruise control (which maintains a safe distance from the car in front), lane-departure warning and lane-keeping assistance (which automatically steers you back into your lane if the car starts to wander).